-For women who have received at least one CAB LA injection in this study, we would like you to invite you to complete additional study visits during pregnancy and for about one year after the birth of your baby.
+For women who have received at least one CAB LA injection in HPTN 084 or those that start CAB LA during pregnancy, we would like you to invite you to complete additional study visits during pregnancy and for about one year after the birth of your baby.
 You will have 11 study visits that are very similar to study visits that occurred before you were pregnant.
 Those study visits will happen every 4 weeks.
 You will receive your preferred study product every 8 weeks as before.
 We will ask you to sign this form to confirm that you agree to these additional visits for you and your infant.